-Simple smoked English bacon.
+A simple smoked English bacon recipe.
 It's not exactly traditional, but after a taste you won't care.

 Course: Appetizer, Breakfast